oluwatomisinabiola/oluwatomisinabiola/README.md

 # 👋🏾 Hey there
-I'm Oluwatomisin Abiola - a passionate problem solver, enthusiastic learner and collaborative team-player! 😎
+I'm Tomisin - a passionate problem solver, enthusiastic learner and collaborative team-player! 😎

 🎓 I’m a student at Rutgers University, double-majoring in Computer Science and Data Science (Economics Track), where I serve as the Events Chair of the Paul Robeson Living Learning Community.
 I am passionate about leveraging cutting-edge technology to drive innovation and efficiency.